hapax/hapax.github.io/assets/teaching.md

 the secret codes, mathematics is inspired by real problems, and provides extraordinarily potent tools to deal with them.
 Why not let students in on the secret?
-Why not tell them where algebea, trigonometry, logarithms, or calculus *really* come from?
+Why not tell them where algebra, trigonometry, logarithms, or calculus *really* come from?
 Or show them how powerful they really are when they master these tools?